Things to Do in Nacogdoches

 Each of these provides an escape to nature that can’t be missed, so take your time so you can appreciate everything.

-You can, of course, play through Woodland Hill’s 18 holes the traditional way.
+Enjoy a relaxing day on the green, and golf to your heart's content at Woodland Hills Golf Course.
 Designed to incorporate the rolling hills and breathtaking forests of East Texas along with devious sand traps and water hazards, you’ll have a hard time getting mad about an errant shot because of the gorgeous surroundings.
 Need to work on your short game?
 Take on the mind-bending obstacles at Nacoville Mini Golf, a fun and family-friendly putt putt course in Nacogdoches open from March through December.

 The towering pine trees and verdant forests of East Texas provide much more than a captivating backdrop.
 Instead, Nacogdoches’ scenic beauty sets the stage for some truly spectacular places to enjoy the outdoors.
 There are three major trails in town to explore, each of which is long enough to keep you busy for an afternoon.
 The longest of these is the Lanana Creek Trail, a 5.89-mile old Indian footpath that takes you through thickets of paw paw and dogwood.